JasonLazzuri/albumMarketplace/README.md

 * Create a new project
 * Select "Add Firebase To Your Website"
 * Copy the credentials
-* In the cloned project file src/api/api-keys.ts :
+* In the cloned project file src/api/api-keys.ts, type:
   * export var masterFirebaseConfig = {
     apiKey: "xxxx",
     authDomain: "xxxx.firebaseapp.com",